Japan stabbing attack: Several killed, children among injured | DW | 28.05.2019

 "One man, and one female child are showing no vital signs," said fire department official Yuji Sekizawa after the early morning attack on Tuesday.

-A man was detained at the scene.
+A man detained at the scene has died, according to police.
 He appeared to have stabbed himself in the shoulder, according to broadcaster NHK.
 Two knives were found in a nearby park, according to NHK.
 The motive for the attack remains unclear.

 Read more: Japan's police braces for gang violence over Yakuza split